-This legal challenge was initiated on November 22, 2018, when Jennifer Nathan and I filed an application in the Supreme Court of B.C.
-The purpose of our application was to obtain “leave” (permission from the court) to call expert evidence at our trial about the emissions implications of the planned continued expansion of oil sands production to 2040.
-That planned growth over the next two decades is the economic justification relied on by the Government of Canada for its decision on November 29, 2016, authorizing the construction of the Trans Mountain pipeline project.
+This legal challenge started on November 22, 2018, when Jennifer Nathan and I filed an application in the Supreme Court of B.C.
+We had been charged with criminal contempt of court for having disobeyed an injunction concerning the Trans Mountain pipeline expansion.
+The purpose of our application was to obtain “leave” (permission from the court) to call expert evidence at our trial about the emissions implications of Canada’s continued expansion of oil sands production to 2040, and about climate science and the advancing peril of climate change.

-Our case, based on the summary of evidence cited in our court application, is that continued expansion of oil sands production above current levels – and the resulting rise in greenhouse gas emissions from the extraction process in Alberta and from Canada’s significant contribution to rising global oil consumption – is inconsistent with Canada’s commitment to keep the increase in global average surface temperature to well below 2°C above pre-industrial levels – and is inconsistent with Canada’s additional commitment “to pursue efforts to limit the temperature increase to 1.5°C (Paris Agreement, December 2015).
+The substance of our case is that the continued expansion of oil sands production above current levels is inconsistent with Canada’s commitment to keep the increase in global average surface temperature to well below 2°C above pre-industrial levels – and inconsistent with our further commitment “to pursue efforts to limit the temperature increase to 1.5°C (Paris Agreement, December 2015).

-On March 11, 2019, our trial on charges of criminal contempt was held (in the absence of our evidence) and we were convicted.
+After a hearing on December 3-4, 2018, a judge of the Supreme Court of British Columbia refused our application.
+On March 11, 2019, our trial on charges of criminal contempt proceeded (in the absence of any evidence about climate science) and we were convicted of criminal contempt.

 If you’re interested in supporting this legal challenge directly without going through the GoFundMe platform, please contact us.